Is Predictive Maintenance Overhyped?

 Dependence on Historical Data

-Predictive models require substantial past failure data to train algorithms effectively.
-Without this, predictions may be inaccurate, leading to unnecessary maintenance costs or unexpected failures.
+AI models require large volumes of past failure data to train effectively.
+Without this, predictions may lead to unnecessary maintenance costs or unexpected failures.
+Organizations need a strategy to gradually build and refine their predictive models over time.

 Start with OEM Guidelines